-The Certificate in Christian Studies
+The Certificate in Biblical Studies

-The Certificate in Christian Studies is awarded upon completion of 21 credits.
-The goal of this program, which emphasizes foundational coursework (biblical, historical, and theological studies), is to nurture more informed, whole and holy laypersons for the blessing of church congregations and their witness to the world.
-Its purposes are to strengthen their faith and understanding, and to equip them to teach and lead with godly wisdom.
-The 21 required credits must include: at least 3 credits in Biblical Studies; at least 3 credits in Historical Studies or Theological Studies; at least 3 credits in Christian Ethics; and at least 3 credits in Christian Spirituality.
-Overall, at least 12 of the 21 credits must be from foundational disciplines.
-Only courses taken for credit will count toward the certificate.
-All 21 required credits must be taken at Bethel; coursework from other institutions is not transferable.
-Students who later choose to pursue a Bethel degree after receiving this certificate could receive transfer credit for courses taken if applicable to their specific degree program.
+Awarded upon completion of 9 credits in the areas of biblical interpretation and surveys of the Old and New Testaments.
+The goal of this certificate, which emphasizes foundational coursework in biblical studies, is to nurture more informed, whole and holy people for the blessing of church congregations and their witness to the world.
+Its purpose is to strengthen faith and understanding, and to equip people to teach and lead with godly wisdom.
+The 3 required courses for this certificate are: Hermeneutics BT 510, Old Testament Survey OT 516, and New Testament Survey NT 516.
+All 3 required courses must be taken at Bethel, and only courses taken for credit will apply toward the certificate.
+Coursework from other institutions is not transferable.
+After receiving this certificate, students who later choose to pursue a Bethel degree, may receive transfer credit toward their specific degree program for courses taken, if applicable.